aaydev/victor_trucco.TK-Pie/README.md

-A baremetal OS to integrate Raspberry Pi with ZX Spectrum Next and other SPectrum clones.
+A baremetal OS to integrate Raspberry Pi with ZX Spectrum Next and other Spectrum clones.